Climate Change and Health

 Our climate is changing, with rising surface temperatures, melting ice and snow, rising sea levels, and increasing climate variability.
 Here in Ontario, we already experience some of these effects and scientists predict we will continue to see even more in the future.

-at and the places we live may have substantial impacts on human health.
-Extreme changes in the weather and environment can increase existing he Changes to the air we breathe, the water we drink, the food we ealth problems, as well as create new ones.
+Changes to the air we breathe, the water we drink, the food we eat and the places we live may have substantial impacts on human health.
+Extreme changes in the weather and environment can increase existing health problems, as well as create new ones.
 The picture below shows the many ways a changing climate can impact health.
 It is crucial we are prepared and ready to act on climate change.

 Ways climate change can affect our health